emnify/product-docs/docs/how-tos/workspaces/create.md

 If you see the **Request Sent** modal, your request has been submitted successfully. 🎉

-From there, our team will process your request and contact you to sort out the requirements.
+From there, the emnify team processes your request and contacts you to sort out the requirements.
-Then, we'll create and set up the new workspace for you.
+Then, the new workspace are created and set up for you.

 :::note
 The process may take time, as each new workspace requires a new contract.
-It usually takes 2–7 days for your new workspace to be ready.
+It usually takes 2-7 days for your new workspace to be ready.
 :::

 :::tip Feature requests